Paul Lederer: Business

 Lederer started his professional career by joining his uncle's manufacturing business in his early twenties.
 In 1985, Andrew Lederer started Primo Smallgoods by buying the Mayfair ham factory in Sydney and Paul Lederer became one of the first 38 new employees.
 Lederer inherited Primo Smallgoods when his uncle died in 2004.
 Between 2004 and 2015, Lederer served as CEO of Primo Smallgoods, until the company was sold in 2015 to JBS for AUD1.45 billion.

 Lederer now heads the privately-owned Lederer Group.
 Since 2015 the Lederer Group has built a commercial property portfolio and has interests in dairy manufacture and supply.

 Western Sydney Wanderers FC

 In May 2014 Lederer was part of a four-member consortium that bought the licence to operate the Western Sydney Wanderers FC from 30 June 2014.
 In 2018, Lederer was elected the new chairman of the Australian Professional Football Club Association, serving later as a regular board member then leaving the board entirely in late 2023.
 Lederer was the Chairman of the Wanderers until 2024 when he stepped down to be replaced by Jefferson Cheng.

-In 1986, Lederer's uncle, Andrew, was awarded the Medal of the Order of Australia for service to soccer.
+In 1986, Lederer's uncle, Andrew, was awarded the Medal of the Order of Australia for service to football.